spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 ### Classes, properties and functions

-When referencing a class, a property or a function, use these formats:
+When referencing a class, property, or a function, use these formats:

 ```markdown
 [FileName](class://)